aoumad/Netpractice/README.md

 ---
 ### IP Address: Network Layer

 Networks don’t work without addresses: Whenever you are sending something, you need to specify where it should go and where it came from.

-To be an effective network engineer or administrator, you need to understand IP addresses backward and forward: you need to be able to think on your feet.
-If something breaks, likely as not some address assignment has been screwed up.
-And spotting the problem quickly is likely to be the difference between being the hero, or the guy who "takes a long time to fix the problem."
-Before covering subnetting, we’d like to thoroughly explore IP addresses in their primal form.
-This is crucial to understanding subnets.
+An IP address is a unique address that identifies a device on the internet or a local network.
+IP stands for "Internet Protocol," which is the set of rules governing the format of data sent via the internet or local network.

+In essence, IP addresses are the identifier that allows information to be sent between devices on a network: they contain location information and make devices accessible for communication.
+The internet needs a way to differentiate between different computers, routers, and websites.
+IP addresses provide a way of doing so and form an essential part of how the internet works.

 ![alt text](https://github.com/aoumad/Netpractice/blob/main/images/Public-vs-local-IP-addresses.png)